UConn-Library-Digital-Imaging-Lab/BookCradle_AutoCrop_LrC/README.md

 ## Developer Notes

 The computer vision backend (`bookcradle_detect.py`) is written in Python using `rawpy`, `numpy`, and `opencv-python`.
-The current version of `BookCradle_AutoCrop.lua` is written to work with a compiled Windows executable of `bookcradle_detect.py`.
+The current version of `BookCradle_AutoCrop.lua` is written to work with a compiled executable of `bookcradle_detect.py`.
 It is included in the release, but can also be created locally using `Pyinstaller`.

 ### Running Natively (Without the Executable)